brooks42/pkto/README.md

 ### Evolution

 Evolve: Flip the card over, just like with transform.
-Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their P/T is different.
+Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their power, toughness, and name are different.

 Evolve From: An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
 They evolve into the Pokémon on top plus all abilities from under it.